CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 - Manage Cumulus Linux switches
 - Create snapshots of the network state at various times
 - Create Cumulus NetQ configuration profiles
-- Install and upgrade Cumulus NetQ (Agents and CLI) on Cumulus Linux switches with and without Cumulus NetQ Agents
+- Upgrade Cumulus NetQ (Agents and CLI) on Cumulus Linux switches with Cumulus NetQ Agents version 2.4.x or later
-- Upgrade Cumulus Linux on switches
+- Upgrade Cumulus Linux on switches with Cumulus NetQ Agents version 2.4.x or later (includes upgrade of NetQ to 3.0.0 or 3.1.0)
+- Install or upgrade Cumulus NetQ (Agents and CLI) and upgrade Cumulus Linux on switches without Cumulus NetQ Agents; all in a single job

 {{<notice note>}}
 This feature is fully enabled for on-premises deployments and fully disabled for cloud deployments.
 Contact your local Cumulus Networks sales representative or {{<exlink url="https://support.cumulusnetworks.com/hc/en-us" text="submit a support ticket">}} to activate LCM on cloud deployments.